fractaldotbox/storacha-image-service/README.md

 # Motiviations

 Often we need performant and flexible image service, from avatar to placeholders.
 Applying Generative AI is great but we need cost effective storage with fast (cached) retrieval

-For best of both worlds, this is a micro CMS to store asasets on filecoin (via storacha) and welcome end-user to contribute in a decentralized way
+For best of both worlds, this is a micro CMS to store asasets on filecoin (via storacha), host static sites with API & optimized retrieval urls and welcome end-user to contribute in a decentralized way

 This is a project to demo
 - storacha's UCAN supporting [Delegated upload flow](https://docs.storacha.network/concepts/architecture-options/#delegated)
-- Fast retrieval of filecoin
+- setup static sites and API with retrieval of assets on filecoin

-and I find the use case actually useful!

 ## Deployment targets